OTL Event Promoter Guide

 - Parking revenue for venues or nearby parking partners.

-- Additional paid guests when seat fillers bring people beyond their comp ticket invitation.
+- Additional paid guests when seat fillers bring people beyond their complimentary ticket invitation.

 - Future ticket buyers when attendees discover a show, venue, company, or performer they want to support again.